Be a force for good

 • Communicate regularly with coaches regarding trainings and meetings.

-• Organize and facilitate coaches’ meetings, as needed.
+• Organize and facilitate coaches’ meetings as needed.

 Curriculum/Equipment Management